MagnusMR/Return/README.md

 - Standard enemies and a single boss fight.
 - Symbolic ending sequence establishing the game’s tone.

+## Code Overview

+The core gameplay logic is located in [`player.gd`](./scripts/player/player.gd).
+This script handles player movement, attacks, and other core systems implemented in Godot using GDScript.

 ## Engine & Tools

 - **Engine:** Godot 4